Schinzel/web-blocks/doc/thoughts.md

-# To do
+# Error handling
+- Error Class
+  - Constructor arguments
+    - dir of error pages
+    - environment
+  - Method arguments
+    - ErrorLog, contains error number, message, and stack trace

 - Error handling with html-
   - A dir "errors"
   - Will need to spend some time on the file reader so this doesn't get too complicated
     - Start with only reading the files in the root folder "errors"
-    - Caller is only used to get the path.
-      - So abstract on caller so that can be on error folder
   - Subfolder that can override the default error pages
     - These can override the default error pages if in dev mode
   - Environment as a sealed class

+# To do
 - Check how next does file routing when using the app router
 - A common JavaScript class to send data to the server with
   - Error handling